COVID-19 is escalating around the world and as this is happening we’re also seeing a shortage of critical products.

 - If you have fever, cough and difficulty breathing seek medical care early and share previous travel history with your health care provider.

-- When visiting live markets in areas currently experiencing cases of novel coronavirus, avoid direct unprotected contact with live animals and surfaces in contact with animals.
+- When visiting live markets in areas currently experiencing cases of COVID-19, avoid direct unprotected contact with live animals and surfaces in contact with animals.

 - The consumption of raw or undercooked animal products should be avoided.
 Raw meat, milk or animal organs should be handled with care, to avoid cross-contamination with uncooked foods, as per good food safety practices.